goracle/lattice-fitter/README.md

    Traditional exercise in calculating Pi using monte carlo simulation of random points inside of a square with an inscribed circle.
    My version uses bootstrapping for improved precision.

+3. mantissa.cpp

+   Sum from 1 to N harmonic series and sum from N to 1 of harmonic series. experiment in computer representation of real numbers

 To do:
 ---------------------------------------